 Variable Bore Rams Type

-The variable-bore rams type are available with flexible steel fingers that can seal around pipe diameters smaller than that of the ram itself.
+The variable-bore rams type is available with flexible steel fingers that can seal around pipe diameters smaller than that of the ram itself.
 With a standard pipe ram, it is possible to hang a drill string on the ram.
 A variable-bore ram, on the other hand, is not strong enough to support a drill string.

 Blind & Shear Rams Type